Damn the Weather

 Planning Your Visit

-Damn the Weather runs a tight week.
-The room opens Monday through Thursday from 11am to 10pm, extends to 11pm on Friday and Saturday, and closes early on Sunday at 4pm, which makes Sunday the most compressed option and midweek evenings the most reliably calm window if you want room to focus on the food.
+Damn the Weather opens Monday through Thursday from 11am to 10pm, extends to 11pm on Friday and Saturday, and opens Sunday from 11am to 5:30pm.
 The address is 116 1st Ave S, in the heart of Pioneer Square, walkable from the waterfront and a short distance from the International District.
-No booking method is listed in our data, so arriving with some flexibility is sensible, particularly on weekend evenings when the neighbourhood draws a broader crowd.
+Arriving with some flexibility is sensible, particularly on weekend evenings when the neighbourhood draws a broader crowd.

 What to Eat at Damn the Weather

 The kitchen operates under chef Bryn Lumsden in the gastropub format, which means the menu follows seasonal availability rather than a fixed signature structure.
-Our database does not include specific dish listings, so we won't invent them.
 What the OAD rankings and consistent Google scores do confirm is that the kitchen maintains quality across the full range of the menu, not just on a single showpiece item.
 In a gastropub context, that consistency across bar snacks, mains, and the drinks list is the most meaningful signal of kitchen discipline.
 Order across the menu rather than anchoring on one category, and treat the drinks program as an integral part of the experience rather than a separate decision.

 At-a-Glance Comparison